 A nice tour of some gravel roads in western Albemarle County.
 Smaller loops on these roads would make for a nice weeknight training run.

 24 miles / 2400′ of climbing / 19.5 miles of gravel road

 A Charlottesville area classic, Ridge Road is 4 miles (each way) of rolling hills on a gravel road past horse farms.
 Add Decca Lane for more hills.

 MAP: Garmin Data.
 Park on Ridge Road immediately after turning north on it from Garth Road.

 A trail marathon distance (one-way) on the AT.
 See the directions above to Sugar Hollow.

 Trail map(s):Garmin data

 A rite of passage for area trail runners.
-Start with a 4 mile, 3000′ vertical climb of The Priest.
-Return to the parking lot to refuel, and cross Route 56 for 3 Ridges, a difficult loop of the Appalachian and Mau Har trails.
+Start with the difficult AT/Mau-Har loop on the north side of Route 56.
+Most run it counter clockwise since the Mau-Har trail almost always has some water (should be filtered or treated).
+Return to the parking lot to refuel, and continue with a 4 mile, 3000′ lung-crushing, quad-busting out and back climb of The Priest.
 Alternately, especially for running only 3 Ridges, you could start at Reeds Gap.

 Humpback Mountain Airplane Wrecks

 View two airplane wrecks off the AT on Humpback Mountain.
 The more intact one is a few hundred yards off trail, and is recommended only when foliage is gone, and with someone who knows how to find it.
 Bob Clouston can usually be talked into a run there from late fall to early spring.